qt/qtbase/cmake/README.md

 In order to make sure that Qt picks up the code generator tools from the host build, you need to pass an extra parameter to cmake:

 ```
-    -DHOST_QT_TOOLS_DIRECTORY=/path/to/your/host_build/bin
+    -DQT_HOST_PATH=/path/to/your/host_build
 ```

-The specified path needs to point to a directory that contains all the binaries of the host build of Qt.
+The specified path needs to point to a directory that contains an installed host build of Qt.

 # Debugging CMake files